goldin2008/Note/mlsd.md

 Let’s go over an example to see how these components will interact for the search scenario.
 - A thirty-year old male user issues a query “machine learning”.
-- The `ads selection` component selects all the ads that match the targeting criteria ( user demographics and query) and uses a simple model to predict the ad’s relevance score.
+- The `ads selection` component `selects all the ads` that match the targeting criteria ( user demographics and query) and uses a simple model to predict the ad’s relevance score.
-- The `ads selection` component ranks the ads according to r, where r = bid * relevance and sends the top ads to our ads prediction system.
+- The `ads selection` component `ranks the ads` according to r, where r = bid * relevance and sends the top ads to our ads prediction system.
-- The `ads prediction` component will go over the selected ads and uses a highly optimized ML model to predict a precise calibrated score.
+- The `ads prediction` component will go over the selected ads and uses a highly optimized ML model to `predict a precise calibrated score`.
-- The `ads auction` component then runs the auction algorithm based on the bid and predicted ads score to select the top most relevant ads that are shown to the user.
+- The `ads auction` component then runs the auction algorithm based on the bid and predicted ads score to select the `top most relevant ads` that are shown to the user.

 ![Diagram of deployment.](pic/ads_feat.png)